 What are you tolerating?

 What don’t you like in your life?
-In my book, I ask the reader to set a timer for 5 minutes and write down in a stream of consciousness (without pausing to filter out your answers), what you don’t like in your life.
+In the book, I ask the reader to set a timer for 5 minutes and write down in a stream of consciousness (without pausing to filter out your answers), what you don’t like in your life.

 For example, you don’t like: